Americans with Disabilities Act of 1990: Drafting

+The law began in the Virginia House of Delegates in 1985 as the Virginians with Disabilities Act—supported by Warren G. Stambaugh—which was passed by the Virginia General Assembly.
+It is the first iteration of the Americans with Disabilities Act.

 In 1986, the National Council on Disability (NCD), an independent federal agency, issued a report, Towards Independence, in which the Council examined incentives and disincentives in federal laws towards increasing the independence and full integration of people with disabilities into U.S. society.
 Among the disincentives to independence the Council identified was the existence of large remaining gaps in civil rights coverage for people with disabilities in the United States.
 A principal conclusion of the report was to recommend the adoption of comprehensive civil rights legislation, which became the ADA.

 The idea of federal legislation enhancing and extending civil rights legislation to millions of Americans with disabilities gained bipartisan support in late 1988 and early 1989.
 In early 1989 both Congress and the newly inaugurated Bush White House worked separately, then jointly, to write legislation capable of expanding civil rights without imposing undue harm or costs on those already in compliance with existing rules and laws.

 Lobbying

 Over the years, key activists and advocates played an important role in lobbying members of the U.S. Congress to develop and pass the ADA, including Justin Whitlock Dart Jr., Patrisha Wright and others.

-Ms. Wright is known as "the General" for her work in coordinating the campaign to enact the ADA.
+Wright is known as "the General" for her work in coordinating the campaign to enact the ADA.
 She is widely considered the main force behind the campaign lobbying for the ADA.

 Support and opposition

 Support

-Senator Bob Dole was a supporter and advocate for the bill.

-About the importance of making employment opportunities inclusive, Shirley Davis, director of global diversity and inclusion at the Society for Human Resource Management, said: "People with disabilities represent a critical talent pool that is underserved and underutilized".
+Senator Bob Dole, who himself had a disability resulting from war injuries, was a vocal supporter and advocate for the bill.
+Senators Ted Kennedy and Tom Harkin were the chief sponsors of the bill in the Senate.
+Kennedy described this bill as "an emancipation proclamation for the disabled, and [argued that] America will be a better, fairer, and stronger nation because of it."